Configure and manage capacities in Power BI Premium

 Select Set up.

-Capacity admins, as well as Power BI admins and Office 365 Global Administrators, then see the capacity listed in the admin portal.
+Capacity admins, as well as Power BI admins and global administrators, then see the capacity listed in the admin portal.

 In the Premium capacity management screen, under Actions, select the gear icon to review and update settings.